Tracey Moffatt: Bedevil (1993)

-Moffatt's film, Heaven, is a voyeuristic montage of footage depicting men getting changed at Australian beaches.

 Lip (1999)

 In Lip, Moffatt collates clips of black servants in Hollywood movies talking back to their 'bosses', attempting to expose the attitudes to race often found in mainstream cinema.
 Also, this film is written on two women, one white and one black.
 In this film, the story line shows the conflict between the white woman and the black woman who is her maid.
 It shows racial tensions.

 Artist (2000)

 Moffatt's Artist is a collection of clips from movies and television programs that depict artists at work, at play and in the act of creation.
 By showing the particular bias of television and cinema to what the role of an artist apparently means to modern society, the film reflects the sometimes uninformed, sometimes humorous view of society towards artists today.

-Revolution (2008)
+REVOLUTION (2008)

 Commissioned for the 16th Biennale of Sydney in 2008.

+Honours and recognition

+Moffatt was inducted onto the Victorian Honour Roll of Women in 2001.
+She was appointed an Officer of the Order of Australia in the 2016 Australia Day Honours.